arvindkgs/generate_timeseries_for_events/README.md

 There are two ways to solve the problem.
 1. Loop through all one minute time slots in time frame, inner-loop through all events and compute avg delivery time and words
-2. Maintain time slot information and loop through all events, updating the appropriate time slots information.
+2. Maintain time slot information and loop through all events, and for each event loop through the time slots updating the time slot information if event execution is within the time frame.

-The first is O(n<sup>2</sup>), while the second is O(n).
-So I went with the second approach.
+Both approaches takes O(n<sup>2</sup>), while the second is O(n) if there are no overlapping events (best case scenario).
+So went with second approach.

 # Enhancements
+1. Added computation of words per time slot.
-1. Currently the time slots are fixed at one minute, however, this should be configurable.
+2. Currently the time slots are fixed at one minute, however, this can be configured by setting the `--time-slot ` optional argument.